 Titan OS’s Partner Portal offers documentation and tools for quick app onboarding and audience targeting.

-Titan Ads leads Europe’s CTV advertising landscape, leveraging first-party data from millions of active users.
+What’s for Titan Ads, it operates as the advertising marketplace within the Titan OS ecosystem, using device-level data from millions of active users.
 The platform offers powerful ad formats, like Homepage Ads for maximum visibility and Instream Video for immersive, non-skippable messaging alongside premium content.
-Built with user privacy in mind, Titan Ads uses OneTrust’s consent management system, aligning with strict regulations while enabling contextually relevant targeting.

 An expert point to consider